• “Family needs to stick together – gambling not only affects the victim, but loved ones around them too”

 Who else is affected by problem gambling?

-Being close to someone who has a gambling problem can be very distressing and overwhelming.
-This is particularly the case when you don’t know how to help the person you love and care about and you see them struggling.
+Being close to someone who is harmed by gambling can be very distressing and overwhelming.
 You may experience lots of different feelings, including hurt, anger, mistrust, sadness and worry about the future.
-You may also be affected financially and worried about how to manage.
+You may also be affected financially and worried about how to manage this.

 Signs of a problem